mjosaarinen/pqcbench/README.md

 ## Compiling

-These instructions are for Debian / Ubuntu - flavored Linux systems.
-Hackinh the system to work on, say, Mac OS should not be too difficult, but you may have to compile more libraries from scratch.
+These instructions are for Debian / Ubuntu - favoured Linux systems.
+Hacking the system to work on, say, Mac OS should not be too difficult, but you may have to compile more libraries from scratch.